dsoares/roundcube-rcguard/README.md

 ## Customizing reCAPTCHA

+You may customize the theme and size of the widget in the `config.inc.php` file.
-Different themes and translations are available and i plan to add them to the plugin's configuration file.
-For now, please check the [documentation about reCAPTCHA](recaptcha-doc).
+For more information about the widget please check the [documentation about reCAPTCHA](recaptcha-doc).

+The plugin configuration file has several options you may configure, please take at look.

+Since May 2018, you can define a proxy (anonymous or authenticated) to request the recaptcha widget.

 ## Supported databases